 Technical Details

-• The active policy is closely tied to the application context.
+• The active policy is closely tied to the project context.
 It determines how resource references are handled during process execution.

 • At runtime, the system identifies the active build based on the policy, ensuring that the correct resource definitions are used.